CURRICULUM

 We also believe in developing life skills in the following four main areas

 In the teaching of both sets of skills we use encouragement and positive reinforcement to help guide the children.
-Both social skills and life skills are an integral part of the educational experience so we take opportunities to refine these skills in real situations as they are presented, and also give the children a range of opportunities to apply their skills.
+Both social skills and life skills are an integral part of the educational experience.

 Fine Motor Skills